Preventing DWI and Surviving Houston DWI No Refusal Weekend

 - Encourage guests to designate a volunteer non-drinking driver if they are coming in groups.

-- Pay the taxi fare for your guests to and from the party.
-Alternatively, as an incentive not to drive, companies could reimburse twice the amount of any taxi trip.
-So, if your taxi fare was $20, the company may reimburse you $40 with a taxi receipt.
+- Pay the taxi fare or Uber for your guests to and from the party is a way of preventing DWI.
+To give an incentive not to drive, you could reimburse twice the amount of any taxi or Uber trip.
+So, if your fare was $20, the company may reimburse you $40 with a receipt.

 - If you have nametags, print “Drink Responsibly” on them—it reminds people think, and it works!